**Interview with Assistant Dean of Admissions, Duke University Fuqua School of Business**

 And Duke University is actually celebrating 100 years this year.
 And so the nice thing is Fuqua is a wonderful school, but we also have an engineering school, a school of the environment, a medical school, a law school, a policy school, a divinity school.
 There are alumni of many different Duke schools in different cities.
 And sometimes they will get together not just as part of their individual school, but also as a part of the broader university I'm actually in.

-6. **Do you have any highly recommended clubs that are very popular with international students on campus?**
+6. **Do you have any highly recommended clubs that are very popular with students on campus?**

-For international students, there's two general types of clubs.
-There are professional clubs that focus on like consulting and banking.
-And then there's your purely social kinds of clubs.
+There are two general types of clubs: professional clubs that focus on like consulting and banking, and then there's your purely social kinds of clubs.
 And I think the kinds of clubs that are attractive to international students focus on getting to know North Carolina and America and American culture.
 So things like hiking, going to the beach, going kayaking or something that relates to what is available in the state of North Carolina or even more broadly in the United States, going to different regions in the United States.

 And one of the unique things about our daytime program is we're on a term, or we have six-week terms.
 And between each term, there's a break.
 And quarters and semesters are very traditional in the United States.
 And there's fewer breaks.
 We basically have more breaks that are built into our curriculum, which gives students the flexibility to travel, to do professional site visits, to get outside of our area, whether it be in the us or international.
 And the international students are very interested in exploring different cultures and also different regions within the United States.
 So clubs that focus on getting you experience, experiences that are cultural, are quite popular.